fatih/vim-go/README.md

   your custom vim function.
 * Tagbar support to show tags of the source code in a sidebar with `gotags`
 * Custom vim text objects such as `a function` or `inner function`
+* All commands support collecting and displaying errors in Vim's location list.

 ## Install